AP sends takedown letters to Drudge Retort: Do excerpts and links infringe?

 And then you have the whole standard Internet can of worms about the application of local laws.
 “Fair use” doesn’t even exist where I type.

-10. Christian Leftist Says:
+5. Christian Leftist

 So big news aggregators (Google) can copy excerpts and link to the AP articles and we can’t?
 Smells like crap to me.